Riverscapes/arcGNAT/docs/Transfer-Line-Attributes.md

 1. Divide polygon into segments based on segmentation/junctions in the “From” line network, using the [Divide Polygons by Segments](http://gnat.riverscapes.xyz/Divide-Polygon-by-Segments) tool.
 2. Split “To” line network based on the intersection of the divided polygons.
-3. Transfer “From” network OID’s to polygon segments, then to the “To” line network
+3. Transfer “From” network OID’s to polygon segments.
-4. Join table of “From” network to the “To” network based on Object ID values.
+4. Spatially join the segmented polygons the “To” line network feature centroids.
+5. Copy attributes from segmented polygons to the line features.

 ### Troubleshooting and Potential Issues
+* Line features in the 'To' network with no associated features in the 'To' network are assigned the value '-99999'
 * Tributary junctions may cause suboptimal results
-* Null values (Thiessen Polygon issue?)